LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 ### How does the scope of the playbook guide depend on user acceptance behaviors?

 >The scope of the playbook guide is based upon the [overall scenario](#the-grand-scenario).
 Somewhere in that grand scenario we need to know "what done looks like" so we can close the ticket and move on.
-Defining the [user acceptance behaviors](#user-acceptance-behaviors) ultimately allows to do that.
+Defining the [user acceptance behaviors](#user-acceptance-behaviors) ultimately allows use to do that.
 >
 >Other scenarios might require different or additional user acceptance behaviors, for example, where the user, identified as a [data analyst working for Planning], might only have access to the Data Platform via external BI tools.
-If that were the case then either the scope would need to encompass that, or the ticket might form part of some wider "epic" involving access via BI tools described in separate playbook guides.
+If that were the case then either the scope would need to encompass that, or the ticket might form part of some wider "epic", possibly involving upgraded permissions or access via BI tools, described in separate playbook guides.

 ---